 How Surveys Can Help Businesses Stay At the Winning Edge

-Net Promoter Score (NPS) is a management tool that can be used to assess customer loyalty.
+Net Promoter Score (NPS) is a relationship survey that helps a company understand whether the customer will recommend them to other or not.
+It is a strategic management tool that can be used to assess customer loyalty.
 It is an index from -100 to 100, which processes the tendency of customers to recommend the company's products or services to others.
-It is used as a proxy for assessing overall customer satisfaction from a company's product or service and customer loyalty to the brand.
+It is used as a proxy for assessing overall customer satisfaction for a company's product or service and customer loyalty to the brand.

 Net Promoter Score provides industries and start-ups with simple and direct characteristics that can be shared with first-line employees.

-A higher promoter net result can take your business to great heights while a lower promoter net result can trigger a landslide for your business & so it is high time for you to concentrate on potential customer satisfaction and loyalty issues.
+A higher promoter net result can take your business to great heights while a lower promoter net result can trigger a landslide for the business.

 The Net Promoter result is calculated based on the answer to one question: What is the probability that you would recommend our company/product/service to a friend or colleague?